snehareddy6269/CS-VTU-Lab-Manual/VTU/Sem1/testing.md

+##Aim##
-## Aim: A program to implement Horners method for polynomial evaluation.
+A program to implement Horners method for polynomial evaluation.

-## Theory
+##Theory##

-> The main principle used in this program is Horner's method.
+The main principle used in this program is Horner's method.
 Horner's Method is a way of expressing a polynomial f(x) which eliminates all exponentiations.
 By eliminating exponentiations, we eliminate re–doing some calculations.
 It is named after a british mathamatician William George Horner.This method is used to convert between different positional number system.

-## Algorithm :
+##Algorithm##

 1. Start.
 2. Input the value of the degree.